 PETER KORCHNAK: This is Remembering Yugoslavia, the show exploring the memory of a country that no longer exists.
 I’m your host Peter Korchnak.

 In today’s episode I’ll complete a hat trick of sorts.
 I previously spoke with two research fellows from Ljubljana-based Institute of Culture and Memory Studies.
-In Episodes 2 and 3, I spoke with Ana Hofman about the new life of Partisan songs, and in Episode 6 with Martin Pogačar about Yugoslav rock and Yugoslavia’s digital afterlives.
+In Episode 2, I spoke with Ana Hofman about the new life of Partisan songs, and in Episode 6 with Martin Pogačar about Yugoslav rock and Yugoslavia’s digital afterlives.

 Tanja Petrović is the head of the Institute.
 A linguist and anthropologist, she teaches and writes about the uses and meanings of socialist and Yugoslav legacies in post-Yugoslav societies, including the the spheres of labor and gender; the role of language in forming ideologies, memory and identity; and the relationship between memory, heritage, and historiographic narratives on Yugoslav socialism.
 In other words, everything I explore here at Remembering Yugoslavia.